Shondor Birns: Self-appointed peacemaker and mediator of disputes

-In the 1960s, Birns was having trouble with some black numbers operators.
+In the 1960s, Birns was having trouble with some Afro-American numbers operators.
 It was during this time that he came into contact with a brash, ambitious, young Irish-American upstart named Danny Greene.
 Impressed with his fearless attitude and abilities, Birns hired Greene to be an enforcer for his various numbers operators.
 It was a decision which Birns would eventually regret.

-For a relatively small cut of their profits, $1,000 weekly, Birns had been serving as a peacemaker and mediator of disputes among the blacks.
+For a relatively small cut of their profits, $1,000 weekly, Birns had been serving as a peacemaker and mediator of disputes among the Afro-Americans.
 He also laid off or distributed big bets to other cities like Pittsburgh, so no single operator lost too much if a number came up.
 In 1968, after a massive investigation into his assets by the Internal Revenue Service, Birns was convicted and sent to federal prison for lying about his assets.

 The 1970s

 By the 1970s, Alex Birns had mellowed significantly, playing handball daily and spending several hours on lunch and a cocktail or two.
-He didn't want any more trouble.
+He did not want any more trouble.
 He promised his parole officer, "Kid, I don't break any provisions of parole.
 I'll tell you why.
 If I go back to jail, I'll die there."